Create a Website Account - Manage notification subscriptions, save form progress and more.

 View the Building and Safety Division page in our staff directory for the most up-to-date contact information.

-The Building counter is open from 7:30 to 10 am for permits and plan check submittals.
+The Building counter is open Monday through Thursday from 7:30 to 12:30 pm for permits and plan check submittals.

 Construction in the City can only take place between 7 am and 8 pm, Monday through Saturday and not on any federal holiday.